zmcdonne/VerticalSlice/README.md

 ## Milestone 2 Devlog

 ### Quick summary of my complicating gameplay feature
-Q1.
  So, for the complicating factor, the NPC will have animations that play in response to dialogue, hinting at certain personality traits, as well as a traffic light visualizing the player's current likability score to signify the overall level of success currently.
 I believe this adds a level of complexity that will make this project challenging enough for this class.
 Certain choices will require the player to react to dialogue.
 The end product is a dialogue system where the character reacts to the player clicking on certain responses, which will affect both the animator and the UI.
 This completed feature is attached to the first NPC you speak with.

 #### Task breakdown for animator + Ui triggers from dialouge

-1. make the enums categories, animation, and UI assets
+1. Make the enum categories, animation, and UI assets
 * In the DialogueNode script, add a public enum called SocialWeirdness.
 * Define categories that represent emotional  states.
 * In the Animator, drag in and organize the character animations.
 * Create a new Canvas for the UI with traffic light visuals (green, yellow, red)

 2. Detect Scriptable Objects and Their Associated Enums in the Dialogue Progressor Graph
-* In the dialogue progression visual graph, detect which Scriptable Object is currently active with a new custom dialogue node to get emotional state
+* In the dialogue progression visual graph, detect which Scriptable Object is currently active with a new custom dialogue node to get the emotional state
 * Use the enum as the start of a switch statement branch
 *  Which animation should play
 *  Which UI state should update